 Information will be shared as necessary with investigators, witnesses, and the respondent.
-The circle of people with this knowledge will be kept as tight as possible to preserve a complainant's rights and privacy.
+The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.

-Formal complaints may be withdrawn at any time by a complainant, though if a complaint is withdrawn, the Title IX Coordinator will still utilize the procedure found in Section 7 and may, on his/her own motion, sign a formal complaint document if it is determined that the allegation involves such a significant risk to the safety of the overall community that it is necessary to initiate formal complaint procedures on the Title IX Coordinator's own motion to protect the community at large.
-Likewise, for Title IX Cases, the Title IX Coordinator may also dismiss a complaint if the respondent is no longer enrolled at or employed by the University or if specific circumstances prevent the University from gathering sufficient evidence to investigate and adjudicate the case.
-If a case is dismissed for one of these reasons, the Title IX Coordinator will provide a written determination of this dismissal to the parties.
-However, even in situations where the case may be dismissed as a Title IX Case, Texas law may require the University to continue the case, and the rules outlined in Section 2 for Texas Law Cases may still apply.
+Formal complaints may be withdrawn at any time by a complainant, though if a complaint is withdrawn, the Title IX Coordinator will still utilize the procedure found in Section 3 and may, on his/her own accord, sign a formal complaint document if it is determined that the allegation involves such a significant risk to the safety of the overall community that it is necessary to initiate formal complaint procedures on the Title IX Coordinator's own motion to protect the community at large.